vishal-1344/Error-360-/README.md

 ## 2. Why "Locomotive" Control?

-We reframe generative inference not as a static calculation, but as **high-dimensional locomotion** subject to dynamic constraints.
-The model must maintain "balance" (manifold adherence) while moving through the latent space.
+To achieve robust error handling, we treat the inference process not as a static calculation, but as **locomotion** through a manifold.
+The model must maintain "balance" (adherence to valid regions) while moving.

-Error-360 acts as the **Digital Cerebellum**, using proprioceptive feedback to apply micro-corrections (dampening, re-balancing) ensuring the model maintains a stable gait throughout the generation.
+Error-360 acts as a **Digital Cerebellum**, using proprioceptive feedback to apply micro-corrections (dampening, re-balancing) ensuring the model maintains a stable gait throughout the generation.

 ## 3. Methodology